-A propeller guard or a prop guard, as it is more commonly known, consists of a steel cage which surrounds the propeller.
+A propeller guard, or a prop guard, as it is more commonly known, consists of a steel cage surrounding the propeller.
 The prop guard freely allows the movement of the propeller and safeguards it against rough underwater parts.

-The price of an ideal prop guard is around US $ 200.
-There are different varieties of prop guards, which differ according to the size of the propeller and the choice of the propeller guard that a ship owner wants.
+The price of an ideal prop guard is around the US $ 200.
+There are different varieties of prop guards, which differ according to the size of the propeller and the choice of the propeller guard that a shipowner wants.
 They come in sizes that vary anywhere between 7 to 12 inches.

 The two main types of propeller guards can be explained as follows: